Misconceptions Illuminated

 hug

 Many people wonder about who makes up the population within the Saranagati Valley.
-There is a lack of multimedia content depicting locals going about their daily lives.
-However, some films which are produced during festivals like Ratha Yatra give the impression that there are many Indians/Bharatiyas in Saranagati.
-This couldn't be further from the truth.
+Films which are produced during festivals like Ratha Yatra give the impression that there are many Indians/Bharatiyas in Saranagati.
+In reality, there are no permanent residents in Saranagati of Indian origin.

-Visiting Bharatiyas who ask about the possibilities of moving here and becoming established are often met with unclear answers about complications, limitations, and general discouragement.
-While there are ways to become connected, it depends on who you talk to, because everyone has a different perspective.
+Visiting Bharatiyas who ask about the possibilities of moving here and becoming established are often met with unclear answers.
+There are ways to become connected, and it depends who you talk to, because everyone has a different perspective.

 Is Saranagati an Eco Village?